 Grated Parmesan cheese (optional)

-1. Cook the pasta according to package instructions; drain & set aside.
+1. Cook the pasta according to package instructions; reserve 1/4 cup of the pasta water.
+Drain the pasta & set aside.

-2. Heat the butter and olive oil over medium heat in a large saute pan.
+2. Heat 3 tbsp. of the butter and olive oil over medium heat in a large skillet.
 Add the minced garlic and saute for 10-20 seconds (do not brown).

-3. Add the shrimp and toss briefly; add the wine and continue cooking for another 1-2 minutes or until the shrimp is just cooked through; stir in the lemon juice and chopped scallions.
+3. Add the shrimp and toss briefly; add the wine and continue cooking for another 30 seconds or until the shrimp is just cooked through; remove the shrimp with a slotted spoon and set aside.

-5. Add the reserved pasta and toss gently to combine.
-Season with salt, black pepper and red pepper flakes.
+5. Add the cooked pasta to the sauce and toss gently to combine.
+Stir in the shrimp and all of its juices and 1 tbsp. of butter; season with salt, black pepper and red pepper flakes.
 Turn off the heat and stir in the chopped parsley.
+Taste and adjust seasonings as needed.

-5. Plate and serve with lemon wedges on the side; garnish with a little grated Parmesan, if desired.
+6. Plate and serve with a little grated Parmesan, if desired.
+Garnish with extra chopped parsely.

 Minced garlic, chopped parsley and lemon.